 Annabel has combined her passion for the internet and threat assessment in the study of online interpersonal harm.
 The presence of the internet has added to the complexity of relationships, and many people feel lost or disempowered in a world that never logs off.
 Being a proud geek and internet optimist, Annabel is a skilled navigator of cyber-culture and online social behaviour and enjoys helping her clients to get the most out of communication technology and recognise its dangers.

 As a psychotherapist, Annabel is driven by a strong desire to platform the social misfits and amplify the stories that may be unheard.
-Her work is further guided by her lived experiences as a queer and neurodiverse Chinese migrant.
-She provides a therapeutic safe space for people from the LGBTQIA+, QTBIPOC, ethical non-monogamy, and neurodivergent communities, and for people with unnecessarily stigmatised occupations like sex work (RhED approved provider).
+Her work is further guided by her lived experiences as a queer, neurodivergent, vegan, Chinese migrant.
+She provides neurodivergent and gender-affirming therapeutic safe space for people from the LGBTQIA+, QTBIPOC, ethical non-monogamy, and neurospicy communities, and for people with unnecessarily stigmatised occupations like sex work (RhED approved provider).
 She has been providing pro-bono support to the Queer Refugees and Asylum Seekers Peers program of Many Coloured Sky since 2020.

 Annabel is eclectic in her therapy approach, drawing from psychodynamic, narrative, schema, and solution-focussed therapies.

 When off the clock, Annabel's love for stories continues through her avid consumption of various media, fandoms, and dance.
 She also volunteers as a Regional Representative for Random Acts and has had executive committee involvement with Asia Pacific Association of Threat Assessment Professionals (APATAP) and Australia and New Zealand Association of Psychiatry, Psychology, and Law (ANZAPPL) since 2013.